jessmartin/jessmartdotin-gatsby/src/markdown-pages/user-guide-to-jess.md

 - "Research-only projects."
 I like building and shipping things, and projects that only come to conclusions that I don't get to act on means I miss the fun part.

 ## What’s the best relationship with a manager you’ve ever had and why was it great?
-I've always worked at small companies (this is the largest company I've ever worked at by a factor of five, not counting an internship at Electronic Arts) and I haven't had a lot of managers with formal management training.

 What makes my relationship with my manager great:
-- Priority - There are always too many things to do in any organization, particularly in startups.
+- **Priority** - There are always too many things to do in any organization, particularly in startups.
 I need clear direction about what's most important.
-- Context - I value a large amount of context on whatever initiative I'm working on.
+- **Context** - I value a large amount of context on whatever initiative I'm working on.
 Why does it matter?
 What's the historical backdrop?
 What are the principles and ideas that underlie this initiative?
 What assumptions are we making?
-- Trust - I appreciate being trusted by my manager to take in the priorities and context, make clear decisions, and carry them out.
+- **Trust** - I appreciate being trusted by my manager to take in the priorities and context, make clear decisions, and carry them out.
-- Dialogue - As a verbal processor, I value regular "working" checkins to think through a project and direct my efforts.
+- **Dialogue** - As a verbal processor, I value regular "working" checkins to think through a project and direct my efforts.
 Don't worry though, I'll ask you for this time!
-- Feedback - I can sometimes communicate as if I'm certain of something, when I'm actually just exploring an idea.
+- **Feedback** - I can sometimes communicate as if I'm certain of something, when I'm actually just exploring an idea.
 Great managers have helped hone my ideas and practices by providing direct, correcting feedback that have helped me grow and do better work.

 ## What are the triggers/things that affect you negatively?
-- Two or more simultaneous in-flight initiatives - I like to focus on one big initiative at a time.
+- **Two or more simultaneous in-flight initiatives** - I like to focus on one big initiative at a time.
 When I have to divide my days between two or more large initiatives, I start to feel drained.
 I can only have one top idea in my mind, and I'd prefer to not have competition for that slot.
-- Overwork - I have suffered from workaholism in the past.
+- **Overwork** - I have suffered from workaholism in the past.
 I try to keep my weekly work to 45 hours or less for my own health and the health of my relationships.
 Mostly, I can self-regulate on this at this point in my career, but it's not a problem at all for you to ask me how I'm doing on this front!
-- Politics - They're a fact of life.
+- **Politics** - They're a fact of life.
 And I've learned a thing or two about how to "play the game."
 I need to get better at it, and I'm trying.
 But it's draining work for me.
-- Being a middle manager - I like leading teams, but I need to spend at least 40% of my time as an individual contributor.
+- **Being a middle manager** - I like leading teams, but I need to spend at least 40% of my time as an individual contributor.
 When I'm a manager who is managing multiple teams, I find the work draining.
 It's all writing documents and having meetings. (in other words, I need at least 40% of my time to be on [Maker's Schedule rather than Manager's Schedule](http://www.paulgraham.com/makersschedule.html))
-- Underperforming coworkers - I've been blessed to work with smart, hard-working individuals for most of my career.
+- **Underperforming coworkers** - I've been blessed to work with smart, hard-working individuals for most of my career.
 In some cases, I have been the worst player on the team and I grew like a weed during those times.
 When I consistently have to work with and rely on coworkers who struggle to do the basis of their job, I can grow impatient and tense.
 I may start to try to do their job for them since I have lost faith in my ability to depend on them to deliver.
 If I'm involved with coaching and mentoring those coworkers, that tends to help me with empathy.
-- Leadership vacuums - Nature abhors a vacuum, and so do I. I find myself unconsciously acting to fill a void in leadership or direction on a team.
+- **Leadership vacuums** - Nature abhors a vacuum, and so do I. I find myself unconsciously acting to fill a void in leadership or direction on a team.
 At times, this is very helpful, part of the side effect of being a "natural leader."
 At times, it can seem like I'm being grabby.
 I have to actively resist a tendency to step in when there is poor leadership.

 ## Tell me three things I should know about your interests/hobbies outside of work
 - I follow Jesus and my faith provides a foundation for just about everything in my life, including how I work and what I value.